vmorse7/UNCACampusBreeze/README.md

 # UNCACampusBreeze
 A location-based messaging app for Android.

-Developed by John Muse, Jonas Busar, Marcelo Sanchez, and Tristan Morse
+Developed by John Muse, Jonas Buser, Marcelo Sanchez, and Tristan Morse

 ### General:
 App is supposed to resemble something like Telegram, Nextdoor, or YikYak.
 The app encompasses a pseudo-anonymous messaging board for people on UNCA's campus to communicate with each other.